-Technology Resources 2000 - 2001
+Technology Resources 2003 - 2004

 Central Computer Equipment: Southeastern's hardware configuration consists of three IBM RS 6000 machines, with an IBM S80 and 12 processors serving as the main database server for the system.
-Equipped with state-of-the-art copper-based technology and a new version of AIX, IBM's version of the UNIX operating system, this new RS/6000 Model S80 is a 64-bit system that takes full advantage of its leading edge design.
+Equipped with state-of-the-art copper-based technology and a new version of AIX, IBM's version of the UNIX operating system, this RS/6000 Model S80 is a 64-bit system that takes full advantage of its current design.
 The S80's increase performance and capacity, giving a significant boost to the complete range of mission-critical PeopleSoft applications important to Southeastern.
 Combined with the S80's are two additional machines, IBM H70's with 4 processors each, representing a large portion of the infrastructure upgrade Southeastern has undertaken in an effort to reach its strategic goal to possess a state-of-the-art technology infrastructure.
+An IBM model P650 with six processors supports the latest release of our PeopleSoft system.
+In the event of a disaster that incapacitates the data center in McClimans Hall, core administrative and academic applications can quickly be moved to back up systems at our Business Continuity Center.
+The detailed Business Continuity Plan would be activated and the University could continue day-to-day computing operations.